 NEO-KOSMOS is a webcomic, begun in May 2015, about three kids raised in captivity in space.
-It is written and illustrated by a two-person team: Shelby Cragg, illustrator of Apothecia and Promstuck and contributing artist on Homestuck, and Amber Cragg, storyboard artist on Steven Universe.
+It is written and illustrated by a two-person team: Shelby Cragg, illustrator of Apothecia and Promstuck and contributing artist on Homestuck, and Danny Cragg, storyboard artist on Steven Universe.
 The comic also features animation by Adrienne Garcia and music by Toby Fox.

 Despite never meeting in person, Tye, Iris, and Z have become close friends over the years via instant messaging.
 Each confined to a single room under the care of their alien "doctors," they eat nutrient blocks, develop interests and hobbies, undergo regular checkups, and learn about the lost culture of Earth by browsing an archived copy of Wikipedia.
 The routine of their lives is disrupted when one of them is cleared to go on a field trip.